thatoldfarm/chromatical-core/README.md

     *   **Red (Channel 0):** `0x01` (Boot-Enable).
 If set, the browser ignites the WASM engine automatically.
     *   **Green (Channel 1):** `0x01` (Registry-Aware).
 If set, the system looks for the 4KB Index at the start of Row 1.
     *   **Blue (Channel 2):** `0xFA` (Write-Protect Overdrive).
 Signal to the hypervisor to lock the buffer.
 *   **The Black Silence:** The remainder of Row 0 is padded with `0x00`.
-This creates a physical buffer between the hardware instructions and the data substrate, preventing "Signal Bleed."
+This creates a physical buffer between the hardware instructions and the data layers, preventing "Signal Bleed."

 ---